marcocacciabue/infinity/README.md

 ## :whale: Docker image available

 Another way to run **INFINITy** is to use the docker image.
-For this please follow these steps:
+Follow these
+steps:

 1. If you don´t already have it, install docker:
     <https://www.docker.com/get-started>.